 Recommended classes to take in high school include math, shop, and computer programming.

 2. Get an apprenticeship

-Apprenticeships for machinists are offered by many businesses.
+Apprenticeships are offered by many businesses.
 The programs allow students to work while they study and gain valuable hands-on experience.
 Employers typically partner with trade schools and community colleges.
 Many employers will keep apprentices as journeymen machinists once they’ve completed the apprenticeship.

 You can find information on apprenticeships at your trade school or community college, as well as at Apprenticeship.gov.